memgraph/docs/docs/tutorials/graph-modeling.md

 ![graph-modeling-storing-properties](../data/tutorials/graph-modeling/graph-modeling-storing-properties.png)

-### 3.5 Property or Relationship
+### 3.5 Should I use property or relationship?

 Graph property model are not so complicated as they may have appeared, right?
+One of the questions that has probably come you your ming while you are reading this is: there some exceptions to those rules?

-Sometimes, there are exceptions to the rules.
+You have asked a right questions!
+Sometimes, there are exceptions to some of the rules.
 One of the decisions that could be encountered is whether to model something as a property or as a relationship.
 The main idea behind deciding whether something is a property or a relationship is limiting the search as early as possible.
 Looping through the properties when trying to search particular data stored in them can greatly increase memory usage and take a toll on performance.
 It makes sense to create new nodes (and relationships as a consequence)  if data stored in properties is considered shared.

 Here is another example for you.
 In it you will model the data on the Product node.
 Products in stores can be fitted in different categories.
 If you want to find